 Want to move to San Diego?

 If you’re visiting San Diego for the first time, there’s a good chance you’ll fall in love with it and decide to relocate here.
 Even if you’re coming from Los Angeles, which is not so far away, you might be dazzled by San Diego’s charms.
-Many people can’t handle the rush of the Hollywood lifestyle, so they decide on moving here to experience life in America’s Finest City.
+Many people can’t handle the rush of the Hollywood lifestyle, so they decide to move here to experience life in America’s Finest City.
 So, if you’re one of those people who want to leave LA and make a new home here, you’re making the right choice!

 While these two cities have a lot in common, San Diego has a more welcoming and relaxing vibe.
 It’s a more family-friendly city surrounded by beautiful nature and packed with many fun activities, as we mentioned earlier.
-You’ll still be living that California lifestyle but on a more chill and mellow note.
+You’ll still be living that California lifestyle, but on a more chill and mellow note.

 As you can see, visiting San Diego doesn’t have to break your bank.
 You can have the most fantastic time in this beautiful city without hurting your wallet.
 San Diego offers an incredible array of fun-filled activities for all ages.
-These 8 free things to do in San Diego this fall should be on everybody’s list.
+These eight free things to do in San Diego this fall should be on everybody’s list.
 So, what are you waiting for?
 Get ready, set, San Diego!